AlfreddGco/keyboard-shortcuts/README.md

 sudo ./snippets
 ```
 ## Usage
-windows + ctrl will make program start listening for command and start autowriting
+Windows + ctrl will make program start listening for command and start autowriting

-hardcoded commands:
+Hardcoded commands:
 - windows + ctrl + m = A01283966

+Program is closed just by listening "esc" key

 ## To do
 - Read commands from .txt file